AlexMoltzau/hyperlinksofai/README.md

 An initial presentation of preliminary results was made at the Sustainable AI conference, hosted by Aimee van Wynsberghe at the University of Bonn on the 16th of June 2021: https://www.sustainable-ai.eu/

 After the conference a discussion was held with Federica Lucivero (University of Oxford, Ethox) and Gabrielle Samuel (King's College London) who had been working together on AI and environmental sustainability.
-Nataliya Tkachenko (University of Oxford) also joined this meeting, and it was agreed to proceed to build a shared dataset of hyperlinks on AI together.
+Nataliya Tkachenko (University of Oxford) also joined this meeting, and it was agreed to proceed to build a shared dataset of hyperlinks within the field of AI together.

 ### ai_academic_entity.csv